momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

 | role           | ReadOnly&nbsp;&nbsp;\|&nbsp;&nbsp;ReadWrite&nbsp;&nbsp;\|&nbsp;&nbsp;WriteOnly | The type of access granted by the permission.                                                                    |
 | cache          | `AllCaches`&nbsp;&nbsp;\|&nbsp;&nbsp;`CacheName` | A permission can be restricted to a select cache by name using a `CacheName` object or `AllCaches` built-in value. |

 For role, using `CacheRole.ReadOnly` allows access to all read data plane APIs on caches (e.g. `get`, `DictionaryGetField`, etc.) defined in the CacheSelector.
 Using `CacheRole.ReadWrite` allows access for all read and write data plane APIs on the caches defined in the CacheSelector.
-Using `CacheRole.ReadWrite` allows access for all write data plane APIs on the caches defined in the CacheSelector.
+Using `CacheRole.WriteOnly` allows access for all write data plane APIs on the caches defined in the CacheSelector. `CacheRole.WriteOnly` cannot be used for APIs that imply conditional writes like `SetIfNotExists` or return information about the updated state of a collection e.g. `ListPushBack` returns the new length.
 Custom roles are not supported.

 For cache, the value can be the built-in `AllCaches` or a string value containing the name of the cache this permission is for.